lancejnelson/PH323/course_docs/schedule.md

    - Reading: Griffiths  3.6
    - Alternative/Supplemental reading: Sutton 2.1 (Section entitled "Reviews of bras, kets, and all that.")

    - Description: Today we will introduce Dirac notation and show how the matrix representation emerges.
 We will modify our infinite square well potential to have a "bump" in the bottom of the well and then use the ideal well eigenfunctions as a basis to solve this problem.
+Mathematica will be used.

    - Homework: [here][day_4_hw]

 ## Day 5 (Wednesday September 25)

-   - Reading: Krane 7.3 (Review of Hydrogen Atom) and Sutton 2.1 ("A homonuclear diatomic molecule: the hydrogen molecule.")
+   - Reading: Sutton pgs 10-17 (section on hydrogen atom)

-   - Description: Diatomic molecule.
-Discuss the analytical treatment from Sutton.
-Solve computationally using plane wave basis.
+   - Description: Review day.
+Last time we worked on a Mathematica notebook together and used a new method (basis expansion) to solve Schrodinger's equation.
+For the first part of today, we'll let you breathe and catch up, making sure you understand what we did last time and to feel prepared to move forward.
+If we have time, we'll solve Schroding'er equation for the one-dimensional Hydrogen atom using a plane wave basis.

-   - Class Time:  We will have some discussion about the math used in this section and then we will work on a numerical solution to this problem.
+   - Homework: [here][day_5_hw]

 ## Day 6 (Wednesday September 25)